marcperez06/link-checker/README.md

 # Important

 - This library only works for static links, if the link request credentials for access to new links, it will not work
+- This library only get future links to visit from the pages that share the domain name of first link

 ## How to use link checker